Superior Performance Through Research

 iolo Labs today

-Now in its 10th year of operation, iolo Labs has grown from an experiment aimed at improving iolo's tune-up software to a fully independent research arm of the company. iolo Labs continues to focus on understanding the factors that cause PCs to degrade and developing effective methods to reverse this deterioration.
+Today, iolo has grown from an experiment aimed at improving tune-up software to a research arm that continues to focus on understanding the factors that cause PCs to degrade, and on developing effective methods to reverse this deterioration.
 The results of these daily research efforts build the ongoing stream of Tune-up Definitions.
-Today, System Mechanic is powered by nearly 20,000 independent definitions that deliver iolo Labs' body of knowledge directly to over 33 million desktops in six languages worldwide.
+Today, System Mechanic is powered by nearly 20,000 independent definitions that deliver iolo’s body of knowledge directly to over 33 million desktops in six languages worldwide.

 As iolo continues its studies, it has also embarked on a series of initiatives to share its scientific results with the public.
 Among its activities are several publishing efforts that include: